(Casablanca, Fes, Merzouga, Ouarzazate, Marrakech, Essaouira)

 A 4x4 vehicle will transfer you back to Erfoud where your private vehicle awaits for your onward journey.

-Travel today between Erfoud and Ouarzazate with private vehicle and english speaking driver.
-En-route, stop in the Dades Gorge, Todra Gorge's more beautiful, and older sister.
+Travel today between Erfoud and Ouarzazate with private vehicle and English speaking driver.
+En-route, stop in the Dades Gorge, Todra Gorge's more beautiful and older sister.
 These gorges are located just southwest of Tinerhir and some 110 km (65 miles) from Ouarzazate.
-In the latter winter, the Dades River flows and in mid-spring through early summer gives the valley an unprecedented amount of greenery.
+In the latter winter, the Dades River flows and in mid-spring through early summer provides a life source to the valley`s unprecedented amount of greenery.
 In the valleys along the Dades Gorge, you’ll notice more argan (nut) trees more than the palmeries that surround the Todra Gorge.
 When you arrive at the top of the gorges, you will notice the temperatures will be cooler, the views amazing, and the people delightful.
 Northwest of Rissani and Northeast of Ouarzazate, just up the road from Tinerhir are the Todra Gorges.
 Experience the unbelievable glory of the massive canyon walls reaching some 300 meters (900 feet) high and continuing for some 100 meters (300 feet).
-A little north-east of the southern city of Quarzazate, lies the Dadès Valley-stretching out between the peaks of the High Atlas and the Jbel Sarhro mountain range.
+A little north-east of the southern city of Quarzazate, lays the Dadès Valley-stretching out between the peaks of the High Atlas and the Jbel Sarhro Mountain range.
 Known as 'The Valley of One Thousand Kasbahs', it is the most prominent of the oasis valleys that dominate southern Morocco.
 Originating from melt water high up in the snowfields of the Haute Atlas, the river Dadès cuts a steep gorge, known as the Dadès Gorge, at Aït Oudinar and Aït Ali.
 From here, it flows across the broad Dadès Valley in a south-westerly direction towards Quarzazate.
 Before reaching Ouarzazate, you will make a stop in Skoura - one of Morocco’s beautiful oases.
 Skoura offers weary travellers a chance to rest their feet and enjoy the abundance of nature.
-At first glance from the road, it resembles a sort of thin, long, oasis but if you explore inland it's large and impressive.
+At first glance from the road, it resembles a sort of thin, long, oasis but if you have a chance to explore within it, you will notice it is rather large and impressive.
 Continue to your lodging in the Ouarzazate area.

 Travel today between Ouarzazate and Marrakech in a private vehicle with an English speaking driver.
 The route through Ouarzazate to Marrakech offers wonderful photo opportunities including views of the UNESCO World Heritage Centre of Aït Ben Haddou, where movies such as Gladiator and Jesus Of Nazareth were filmed, and the dramatic Tizi n'Tichka mountain pass.

-Your driver will meet you at your hotel and drive you to Tamadot which is about an hour from Marrakech.
+Enjoy your tour today of the High Atlas Mountains with lunch at Kasbah Tamadot, which is about an hour from Marrakech.
 On the way, you'll make a brief stop at the Berber villages of Tahanoute and continue to the village of Asni before arriving at Tamadot.
 The Kasbah Tamadot is located on the outskirts of Asni, a small Berber village where the road branches off to Imlil and the Toubkal Massif.
 The Kasbah Tamadot was seen by Sir Richard’s mother who realized the potential for creating a unique environment and after a very painstaking period of renovation, Tamadot was born.
 It offers stunning views of the mountains and valleys, including a Berber village hugging the opposite bank of the river.
-The “Kanoun” restaurant at Tamadot (named after the traditional Berber bread oven) features an outdoor terrace and roof top for dining on warmer days or inside when cooler.
+The “Kanoun” restaurant at Tamadot (named after the traditional Berber bread oven) features an outdoor terrace and rooftop for dining on warmer days or inside when cooler.
 Tamadot also has an excellent wine list.
 After lunch at The Kasbah Tamadot, your guide will take you to explore the mountains by foot.

 Sleep in this morning and relax at your hotel.

-Travel in a privately driven vehicle, with an English speaking driver between Marrakech and Essaouira.
-The approximate travel time is 2 hours.
+Travel in a privately driven vehicle with an English-speaking driver between Marrakech and Essaouira.
+The approximate travel time is 2.5 hours.

 A private vehicle with English speaking driver will be at your disposal today.